Sikiteeb/C_Xam/README.md

 Date in arguments has format "dd-mm-yyyy".
 The return value is the pointer to pointers that point to strings containing names that will fly to the specified destination on specified date.
-In our example if the call is: int n;
+If the call is:
+int n;
 char **PassengerList=Exam(InvoiceList,7,"Guatemala City","10-Feb-2022", &n);

-then the result should include the names, "Mary Weaver" and "Richard Sailor".
+then the result should include the names: "Mary Weaver" and "Richard Sailor".

 The input values may not be zero or point to an empty array string.
 If those conditions are not satisfied, the function must return zero.
 However, if those conditions are satisfied, we may be sure that the input data is 100% correct.

 Write also main to test the code and print the results.